 Cone Calorimeter Testing Device (ISO 5660) This device is used to examine ignitability and the exothermal properties of construction materials using thermal radiation.
 A test object is placed under the conical-shape electric heater which controls the thermal radiation to the object, and a pilot flame is applied to the object 10mm from its surface.
-The ignition thermal radiation that can be set in the range of 0 to 50 kW/m.
+The ignition time and the heat release rate can be measured per thermal radiation that can be set in the range of 0 to 50 kW/m.